 Aligning reductions in the net costs to load with transmission owner profitability.

-Possibility of gold plating.
+Possibility of gold plating (what would be gold plated?).

 Does not provide proper incentive for generation to locate where they minimize combined cost of generation and transmission since the loads pay a portion of the deliverability costs, which are then not internal to the generation siting decision.